geraldOslo/EndodonticMeasurements/README.md

 	<license.copyrightOwners>Faculty of dentistry, University of Oslo</license.copyrightOwners> </properties>

 # Purpose of the file:
 The Plugin is used to mark landmarks as apex and stores the coordinates in a csv file for further analysis.
 There are also radiobuttons and free text fields for qualitative observations as PAI stored to the same csv-file.
-I will add a better description when I get the program to work.

-Now it does not work anymore ...

 # Instructions for use
 Introduction